 Derivatives Risk - The Fund's use of futures, options and swaps is subject to market risk, leverage risk, correlation risk and liquidity risk.
-Leverage risk, liquidity risk and market risk are described elswhere in this section.
+Leverage risk, liquidity risk and market risk are described elsewhere in this section.
 Many over-the-counter (OTC) derivative instruments will not have liquidity beyond the counterparty to the instrument.
 Correlation risk is the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 The Fund's use of OTC options and swaps is also subject to credit risk and valuation risk.
-Valuation risk is described below.
-Credit risk is described above.
+Valuation risk and credit risk are described above.
 Each of these risks could cause the Fund to lose more than the principal amount invested in a derivative instrument.
 Some derivatives have the potential for unlimited loss, regardless of the size of the Fund's initial investment.
 The other parties to certain derivative contracts present the same types of credit risk as issuers of fixed income securities.
 The Fund's use of derivatives may also increase the amount of taxes payable by shareholders.
 Both U.S. and non-U.S. regulators have adopted and implemented regulations governing derivatives markets, the ultimate impact of which remains unclear.

 Foreign Investment/Emerging Markets Risk - The risk that non-U.S. securities may be subject to additional risks due to, among other things, political, social and economic developments abroad, currency movements, and different legal, regulatory and tax environments.
 In addition, periodic U.S. Government restrictions on investments in issuers from certain foreign countries may require the Fund to sell such investments at inopportune times, which could result in losses to the Fund.
 In addition, periodic U.S. Government restrictions on investments in issuers from certain foreign countries may require the Fund to sell such investments at inopportune times, which could result in losses to the Fund.
-In addition, periodic U.S. Government restrictions on investments in issuers from certain foreign countries may require the Fund to sell such investments at inopportune times, which could result in losses to the Fund.
 These additional risks may be heightened with respect to emerging market countries because political turmoil and rapid changes in economic conditions are more likely to occur in these countries.

 Mortgage-Backed Securities Risk - Mortgage-backed securities are affected significantly by the rate of prepayments and modifications of the mortgage loans backing those securities, as well as by other factors such as borrower defaults, delinquencies, realized or liquidation losses and other shortfalls.
 Mortgage-backed securities are particularly sensitive to prepayment risk, which is described below, given that the term to maturity for mortgage loans is generally substantially longer than the expected lives of those securities; however, the timing and amount of prepayments cannot be accurately predicted.
-The timing of changes in the rate of prepayments of the mortgage loans may significantly affect the Fund's actual vield to maturity on any mortgage-backed securities. even if the average rate of principal payments is consistent with the Fund's expectation.
+The timing of changes in the rate of prepayments of the mortgage loans may significantly affect the Fund's actual yield to maturity on any mortgage-backed securities, even if the average rate of principal payments is consistent with the Fund's expectation.
 Along with prepayment risk, mortgage-backed securities are significantly affected by interest rate risk, which is described above.
 In a low interest rate environment, mortgage loan prepayments would generally be expected to increase due to factors such as refinancings and loan modifications at lower interest rates.
 In contrast, if prevailing interest rates rise, prepayments of mortgage loans would generally be expected to decline and therefore extend the weighted average lives of mortgage-backed securities held or acquired by the Fund.